vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 The **HelloPowaTagSample** app is included with the SDK to provide you with examples of the main PowaTag SDK features.

-You can experiment with the SDK features by importing the app into an Android Studio project:
+You can experiment with the SDK features by importing the app into Android Studio project (steps may differ in other IDEs):

 1. Go to Android Studio \| New \| Import Project